The Grange, Whiting Bay

 The Grange offers an impressive Scottish island retreat for large gatherings all year round.
 It is ideally situated with front-line panoramic sea views of the bay and Holy Isle, directly opposite a wide sandy beach, perfect for beachcombing and paddling.

 The Grange is conveniently located in the coastal haven of Whiting Bay and within easy reach of the village amenities.
 It is directly opposite a shallow bay, perfect for paddling and kayaking.
-Coast Bistro is a vibrant spot for morning coffee, lunch and evening meals.
-Check out their seasonal menu and opening times via www.coastarran.co.uk.
+It's a short stroll to Coast Bistro, a vibrant spot for morning coffee, lunch and evening meals.

-The modern kitchen provides informal dining and is fully equipped to manage a large house party with a gas range, fridge/freezer and dishwasher.
-A passage leads off the kitchen to a separate formal dining room with views over the bay.
-The spacious drawing room features a raised seating area with a bay window, an ideal place for gazing out to sea with a wee dram of Arran Malt.
+The modern kitchen provides informal dining and is fully equipped to manage a large house party with a gas range, a big fridge/freezer, dishwasher, washing machine and tumble dryer.
+A butler's passage leads off the kitchen to a separate formal dining room with views over the bay.
+The spacious drawing room features an open fire and a large bay window, an ideal place for gazing out to sea with a wee dram of Arran Malt.
 To help keep the peaceful atmosphere, there is a second lounge with a 32" TV for the children to enjoy.

 Outside there is a garden with established trees, herbaceous borders and lawns overlooking the bay.
 The sweeping gravel driveway provides plenty of space for parking.
 Please note the driveway is shared with Peacock Cottage appended to the rear of the Grange.
 This holiday cottage sleeps two and also available to let (Holiday Lettings Property Code: 280462)